South African literature: Drama

-Athol Fugard's Master Harold and the boys is a drama about race relations, and Boesman and Lena depicts the hardships suffered by South Africa's poor.
+Athol Fugard's Master Harold and the Boys is a drama about race relations, and Boesman and Lena depicts the hardships suffered by South Africa's poor.
 Athol Fugard's plays have been regularly premiered in fringe theatres in South Africa, London (The Royal Court Theatre) and New York.
 Another noteworthy drama is Zakes Mda's We shall sing for the fatherland.

-Recent plays have addressed the high levels of violent crime, such as Lara Foot Newton's Tshepang, Athol Fugard's Victory and Mpumelelo Paul Grootboom's Relativity.
+Recent plays have addressed the high levels of violent crime, including Lara Foot Newton's Tshepang, Athol Fugard's Victory, and Mpumelelo Paul Grootboom's Relativity.

 Poetry

 Tony Ullyatt's The Lonely Art: An Anthology includes South African English poetry.
-English poetry in South Africa is often considered "good" by whether or not it criticises Apartheid, or whether or not it depicts life "as it is", rather than the Afrikaans emphasis on literary merit taken from Russian Formalism and introduced by Van Wyk Louw.
+English poetry in South Africa is often considered "good" by whether it criticises Apartheid or depicts life "as it is", rather than the Afrikaans emphasis on literary merit, which derives from Russian Formalism and was introduced by Van Wyk Louw.

-Professor Chris Mann is a poet presently associated with Rhodes University and has compiled a number of anthologies of poetry.
+Professor Chris Mann is a poet presently associated with Rhodes University and has compiled several anthologies of poetry.

 African languages

 Although there are nine official African languages in South Africa, most speakers are fluent in Afrikaans and English.
 Coupled with the small market for writing in African languages, this has led many African writers to write in English and Afrikaans.
-The first texts produced by black authors were often inspired by missionaries and frequently deal with African history, in particular the history of kings such as King Shaka kaSenzangakhona.
-Modern South African writing in the African languages tends to play at writing realistically, at providing a mirror to society, and depicts the conflicts between rural and urban settings, between traditional and modern norms, racial conflicts and most recently, the problem of AIDS.
+Missionaries often inspired the first texts produced by black authors, which frequently addressed African history, particularly the history of kings such as King Shaka kaSenzangakhona.
+Modern South African writing in African languages tends to engage in realistic representation, to provide a mirror to society, and to depict conflicts between rural and urban settings, between traditional and modern norms, racial conflicts, and, most recently, the problem of AIDS.

 In the first half of the 20th century, epics largely dominated black male writing: historical novels, such as Sol T. Plaatje's Mhudi: An Epic of South African Native Life a Hundred Years Ago (1930), Thomas Mofolo's Chaka (trans.
 1925), and epic plays including those of H. I. E. Dhlomo, or heroic epic poetry such as the work of Mazisi Kunene.
 These texts "evince black African patriarchy in its traditional form, with men in authority, often as warriors or kings, and women as background figures of dependency, and/or mothers of the nation" (Cullhed, 2006: 21).
-Female literature in the African languages is severely limited because of the strong influence of patriarchy, but over the last decade or two, society has changed much and it can be expected that more female voices will emerge.
+Female literature in the African languages is severely limited because of the strong influence of patriarchy.
+Still, over the last decade or two, society has changed much, and it can be expected that more female voices will emerge.